james028/Weather-application-in-Angular2/README.md

-In futere I want to do new link with weather forecast...
+In future I want to do new link with weather forecast...